 Tutorials target an audience of practitioners, researchers (academic and industrial), students, and developers familiar with, and already working with, modeling techniques.
 The target audience typically has a strong interest in Model-Driven Engineering (MDE), including work on improving and evolving modeling languages (such as UML or DSLs), developing sophisticated MDE tool support, and using MDE to develop / test / reverse / maintain complex systems.
 Potential attendees may also be interested in how modeling has been applied effectively in specialized domains (e.g., in the automotive industry), and in learning about successful uses of MDE methods in real-world applications.

 The following themes are examples of what is considered relevant for tutorials:

-- Modeling methodologies and model-oriented processes (e.g., for agile modelling or modelling at scale)
+- Modeling methodologies and model-oriented processes (e.g., for agile modeling or modeling at scale)

-- AI in modelling (including search*based approaches, machine learning, planning, or flexible modelling)
+- AI in modeling (including search*based approaches, machine learning, planning, or flexible modeling)

 - Presentation of new tools or new versions of old tools (e.g., modeling tools, language workbenches, model transformation languages, model verification tools, model execution tools)

 - Collaborative modeling and integration with version control systems and CI/CD pipelines

 - Dissemination of project results from industry-related projects